jeffsim/typescript-gulp-sample/readme.md

   - Bundling library output into a single js file using namespaces (not external modules)
   - Proper ordering of files (e.g. baseclasses before derived classes) in the build
   - Ambient typings working throughout while editing
-  - Generation of a bundled d.ts file for your project
+  - Generation of d.ts files for not-built-in plugins and an all-up bundled d.ts for everthing bundled
+  - File- and Project-level incremental compilation
   - How to get one gulpfile to work with multiple projects and multiple tsconfigs
-  - VS Code environment
   - debug and minified builds
   - Sourcemap-based debugging
-  - Incremental compilation (so fast!)
   - Including 3PP library and d.ts (jquery)
   - Wallaby-based test runner
 - The overall project; Duality